mllpresearch/ESO-dataset/README.md

 complete, exhaustive or accurate.
 Patients and the general public visiting the website should always seek professional medical advice.

-#### Clinical Cases Disclaimer
+#### Clinical cases disclaimer

-The intent of the clinical cases discussions is exclusively educational and neither ESO nor the involved Experts and Discussants can take responsibility for individual treatment/management decisions nor that considerations were complete, exhaustive or accurate.
+The intent of the clinical case discussions is exclusively educational and neither ESO nor the involved Experts and Discussants can take responsibility for individual treatment/management decisions, nor that considerations were complete, exhaustive or accurate.
 The drugs and the medical interventions mentioned in the discussions are not the only therapeutic options, but simply reflect the personal